kurokida/jsQUEST/README.md

 # jsQUEST: A Bayesian adaptive psychometric method for measuring thresholds in online experiments.

-The QUEST method (Watson & Pelli, 1983) is a Bayesian adaptive psychometric method.
-The goal of this project is to use [the QUEST functions distributed as a part of Psychtoolbox](http://psychtoolbox.org/docs/Quest) in online experiments.
+The QUEST method (Watson & Pelli, 1983) is a Bayesian adaptive psychometric method. jsQuest is a JavaScript library to use the QUEST method in online experiments.

 The files published here are translated from MATLAB files written by [Professor Denis Pelli](https://as.nyu.edu/faculty/denis-pelli.html) to JavaScript files.
 Almost all of the MATLAB code is commented out in each JavaScript file.
 The usage of each function is the same as that of MATLAB functions.
-So, you can refer to the help of Psychtoolbox.
+So, you can refer to [the help of Psychtoolbox](http://psychtoolbox.org/docs/Quest).

 If you are more interested in [QUEST+ (Watson, 2017)](https://jov.arvojournals.org/article.aspx?articleid=2611972) than QUEST, then you can use jsQuestPlus instead.
 Change the branch from `main` to `quest_plus`.